-Ш Remove one of the 1/8" BSP plugs from its port in the compressor tank.
-Apply Teflon paste to the nipple (1/8" X 1/8" BSP) and insert it into the port and tighten.
-Apply Teflon paste to the free end of the nipple.
+tank. or Apply Teflon paste to the nipple (1/8" X 1/8" BSP) and insert it in the port and tighten. to Apply Teflon paste to the free end of the nipple.
 Assemble the inlet port side of the solenoid (stamped with a '1') onto the nipple and hand tighten it.
-The solenoid should be rotated into a position that does not obstruct any other ports on the compressor tank.
+The solenoid should be rotat into a position that does not obstruct any other ports on the compressor tank. ted